Preparing for Your Parents' Aging - What Families Should Discuss Before Care Begins

 Preventing Career Sacrifice for Caregiving

-In Japan, approximately 100,000 people leave their jobs annually due to caregiving responsibilities.
+In Japan, approximately 100,000 people leave their jobs annually due to caring for family responsibilities.
 However, quitting often worsens both financial and mental health outcomes and should be avoided when possible.

 Japan's caregiving leave system allows up to 93 days total per family member, divisible into three periods, with 67% salary coverage from employment insurance.
 Additionally, five days of caregiving absence per year (ten if caring for two or more family members) can be taken in half-day increments.
 Many people resign without knowing these options exist.
 The first step is consulting your company's HR department to understand available support.